alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Kingfisher](https://github.com/onevcat/Kingfisher) - Kingfisher is a lightweight and pure Swift implemented library for downloading and caching image from the web.
 * [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS.
 * [MaterialCardView](https://github.com/cemolcay/MaterialCardView)
+* [MDGroupAvatarView](https://github.com/ttmdung203/MDGroupAvatarView) - This library provides a custom UIView with support for showing group of avatars.
+It’s used for group chat.
+The images list can be loaded from local or web url.
 * [MPParallaxView](https://github.com/DroidsOnRoids/MPParallaxView) - Apple TV Parallax effect in Swift.
 * [Shimmer](https://github.com/facebook/Shimmer)
 * [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, with good support for accessability, written in Swift.